mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 # <a name="general"></a>General troubleshooting approach

-1. Verify that you have a valid IP detect﻿⁠⁠⁠⁠ script, functioning DNS resolvers to bind the DC/OS services to, and that all nodes are synchronized with NTP.
+Verify that you have a valid IP detect﻿⁠⁠⁠⁠ script, functioning DNS resolvers to bind the DC/OS services to, and that all nodes are synchronized with NTP.

-## <a name="ip-detect-script"></a>IP detect script
+## IP detect script

 You must have a valid [ip-detect](/1.11/installing/ent/custom/advanced/) script.
 You can manually run `ip-detect` on all the nodes in your cluster or check `/opt/mesosphere/bin/detect_ip` on an existing installation to ensure that it returns a valid IP address.
 A valid IP address does not have: